Benzinga/js-tools/libs/vanilla-utils/subscribable/README.md

 type SetEvents = SetAddEvents | SetRemoveEvents; // all the events that can be fired by the subscribable

-interface SetSubscribableFunctions {
- add: (num: number) => void;
- remove: (num: number) => void
-}

-class SetSubscribable extends ExtendedSubscribable<SetEvents, SetSubscribableFunctions> { // extending the subscribable and telling the subscribable when events can be fired private items = new Set<number>();
+class SetSubscribable extends Subscribable<SetEvents> { // extending the subscribable and telling the subscribable when events can be fired private items = new Set<number>();

  private add = (num: number ): void => { // note i made add protected to make sure that only subscribers can add